Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Background and Related Work

 \subsubsection{Heterogeneous Federated Learning}

 We refer to Federated Learning as heterogeneous when data is non-IID and hardware specifications vary among participants.
-Moreover, hardware heterogeneity typically implies that resources are constrained, i.e., to not discriminate against computationally less powerful devices closer to the source.
+Moreover, hardware heterogeneity typically implies that resources are constrained, as less powerful devices, often located closer to the data source, must also be accommodated in the learning process.